Lourett Russell Grant: Career

 After the success of her recording, Grant gained access to elite Italian social circles, aided by Tancredi's social connections; she was photographed by Vogue photographer Marco Glaviano.
 Grant also modeled for photographer Michael Keller and modeled in rock videos such as Rick Derringer's Shake Me, which was produced by Jake Hooker (who was married to Lorna Luft at the time).

 Grant remained a fixture in the dance club scene.
 Grant and Tancredi's Northcott company ran a handful of dance labels, managing its own publishing, production, manufacturing, and distribution.
 Club disc jockey Tommy Musto joined as head of production and A&R–"Artists and Repertoire," responsible for talent scouting and artist development–and ushered the company into becoming an essential outlet for New York City garage house dance music.

 After her time with Tancredi, Grant continued working in the music business.
 She sang with the Long Island-based rock band Loose Endz, which also featured a female bass player and a female drummer; the group performed at such venues as The Limelight in New York City.
 In 1990, Grant was signed by Warren Schatz, former senior executive with RCA and BMG's Ariola America.
 While signed with Schatz's Perfect Sound Studios, Inc., Grant wrote I Know (What You Need).

-As tastes in New York City's music scene drifted towards the rap and hip-hip genres, Grant shifted her focus.
+As tastes in New York City's music scene drifted towards the rap and hip-hop genres, Grant shifted her focus.
 She earned a scholarship from the Goethe Institute in New York to study German in Germany in exchange for developing a promotional song for the institute.
-Grant later recorded the classic Ich bin von Kopf bis fuss and wrote and recorded an original German pop song, Lass mich oder lieb mich baby.
+Grant later recorded the classic Ich bin von Kopf bis fuss and wrote and recorded an original German pop song, "Lass mich oder lieb mich baby".
 Later, she followed through on early training in dance and became a professional dancer.

 Personal life

 Grant is a member of the Guild of One-Name Studies, a registered charity in the United Kingdom.
 Grant researches and disseminates information about her family's surname Philippides' ancestral connections to the ancient statesman Philippides of Paiania.
 She is also an academic historical writer whose articles have been published.

-On June 4, 2022, Grant was appointed as a Dame of the Order of the Holy Sepulchre by Archbishop Gregory Michael Aymond at the Immaculate Conception Church in New Orleans.
+On June 4, 2022 Grant, a devout Catholic, was appointed as a Dame of the Order of the Holy Sepulchre by Archbishop Gregory Michael Aymond at the Immaculate Conception Church in New Orleans.